GFA-spec/GFA-spec/README.md

-# GFA 1.0: Graphical Fragment Assembly (GFA) Format Specification 1.0
+# GFA: Graphical Fragment Assembly (GFA) Format Specification

 We are developing [the specification of the Graphical Fragment Assembly (GFA) format](GFA.md).
 Your contribution is welcome.
 Please open up issues or submit pull requests.